Will an automatic car wash hurt my car?

 I remember when I was in high school.
-I had a 1985 Dodge Omni that was also my first car.
+I had a 1985 Dodge Omni, and it was also my first car.
 It was a maroon color, and I loved the car.
 Literally every other day I would take it to the local car wash.
 This car wash had a spray wand and a brush that had tons of foamy soap coming out of the brush.
 I remember scrubbing away but never looking at the brush head to see if there were any small rocks, grains of sand, or any type of abrasive material.
 I can almost guarantee that there was a lot of particles in that brush head that caused scratches.
 But I was always in a hurry, and I got the car “clean!”

 Not so fast…..